Overview of the Most Important Certifications and Ratings Used in the Built Environment

 1. ISSB / IFRS S1 & S2 (International Sustainability Standards Board) | https://www.ifrs.org/groups/international-sustainability-standards-board

-ESG Focus: Governance / Reporting Framework Primary Use: UK, Canada, global - replacing TCFD as the baseline
+Type: Standard ESG Focus: Governance / Reporting Framework Primary Use: UK, Canada, Global

-The ISSB, created by the IFRS Foundation in 2021, is establishing a unified global framework for sustainability‑related financial disclosures.
-Its two core standards - IFRS S1 for general sustainability risks and opportunities, and IFRS S2 for climate‑related disclosures - fully incorporate and replace the former TCFD recommendations.
-The standards took effect in January 2024, with more than 30 jurisdictions representing over 55% of global GDP already adopting or formally aligning with them.
+The ISSB, created by the IFRS Foundation in 2021, is establishing a global framework for sustainability‑related financial disclosures.
+In 2023 it released its first two core standards - IFRS S1 for general sustainability risks and opportunities, and IFRS S2 for climate‑related disclosures, which incorporates the TCFD recommendations.
+As of April 2026, more than 35 jurisdictions representing over 55% of global GDP have already adopted or started to adopt them including Canada and the UK.

-Importantly for the real estate sector, the ISSB’s industry‑based metrics draw directly from the GRESB Real Estate Assessment, which is explicitly cited throughout the guidance as a normative reference.
+Importantly for the real estate sector, the ISSB’s industry‑based metrics draw on industry-based metrics, including those aligned with frameworks such as from the GRESB Real Estate Assessment, which is explicitly cited throughout the guidance as a normative reference.

-ISSB is rapidly emerging as the global baseline for investor‑grade ESG reporting, effectively succeeding TCFD as the primary governance and climate disclosure framework for capital markets.
+ISSB is rapidly emerging as the global baseline for investor‑grade ESG reporting, effectively succeeding TCFD as the primary governance and climate disclosure framework for capital markets in many places.

 2. BREEAM | https://breeam.com

-BREEAM is the world’s longest‑standing and most widely adopted building sustainability certification, established by BRE in the UK in 1990.
+BREEAM is widely recognized as one of the world’s longest‑standing and most widely adopted building sustainability certification, established by BRE in the UK in 1990.
 It provides a comprehensive assessment framework spanning energy performance, water efficiency, occupant health and wellbeing, materials, waste, ecological impact, and overall management practices.
-With roughly 80% of the European market and strong influence in UK planning requirements, it remains the dominant standard in its region.
 Certifications are conducted exclusively by licensed independent assessors.
-Market analyses consistently show that BREEAM‑certified assets achieve notable financial advantages, including rental premiums of approximately 5.5–15% and capital value uplifts of up to 16%.
+Market analyses generally show that BREEAM‑certified assets achieve notable financial advantages.

 3. LEED (Leadership in Energy and Environmental Design) | https://www.usgbc.org/leed

-LEED, introduced by the U.S. Green Building Council (USGBC) in 1998, is the world’s most widely adopted green building certification system, with more than 190,000 certified projects across 186 countries.
+LEED, introduced by the U.S. Green Building Council (USGBC) in 1998, is one of the most widely adopted green building certification system, with more than 190,000 certified projects across 186 countries.
 It maintains a particularly strong footprint in the United States, Canada, and major international markets.

 The system provides a structured, third‑party–verified framework - administered through the Green Business Certification Inc. (GBCI) review process - in which project teams document performance across key sustainability domains including energy, water, materials, indoor environmental quality, and sustainable site development.

-Market evidence shows that LEED‑certified assets consistently outperform peers, with certified buildings achieving an average 3.7% rental premium, and Class A office properties realizing sales premiums of up to 25.3% per square foot.
+Market evidence from CBRE and Cushman & Wakefield shows that LEED‑certified assets consistently outperform peers, with certified buildings achieving an average 3.7% rental premium, and Class A office properties realizing sales premiums of up to 25.3% per square foot (CBRE’s 2022 report “Green Is Good: The Enduring Rent Premium of LEED-Certified U.S. Office Buildings” and Cushman & Wakefield’s “Green Is Good” research spotlight - Part 2).

 4. GRESB (Global Real Estate Sustainability Benchmark) | https://www.gresb.com